Fieldfisher out in support of Action Mesothelioma Day 2017

 Bridget Collier, Senior Associate within the Fieldfisher Asbestos Claims Team, was in Manchester in support of Action Mesothelioma Day.
 A public meeting was held following the release of doves.
 This meeting was hosted by Professor Sir Anthony Newman-Taylor, Chair of the National Mesothelioma Research Centre at the Mechanics Institute.

 In London, a moving memorial service was held at Guy's Chapel and afterwards a dove release at Southwark Cathedral Courtyard.
 Shaheen Mosquera, a Solicitor within the Fieldfisher Asbestos Claims Team was in attendance.
 Following the dove release at Southwark Cathedral, a number of talks were held to discuss asbestos related diseases and their impact.
-Speakers included Dr Peter Szlosarek of St Bartholomew's Hospital and Alison Cook, Director of Policy for the British Lunch Foundation.
+Speakers included Dr Peter Szlosarek of St Bartholomew's Hospital and Alison Cook, Director of Policy for the British Lung Foundation.

 Fieldfisher is proud to be out in support of Action Mesothelioma Day, and helping to raise awareness of the impact that this disease has on people's lives.